 Consistent correct use of male condoms Condoms Barrier contraceptives physically block the sperm’s access to a woman’s uterus.
-They include condoms, diaphragms, cervical caps, contraceptive sponges, and spermicides.
-Condoms are thin protective... read more can reduce the risk of HPV infection and disorders related to HPV, such as genital warts and cervical cancer.
+They include condoms, diaphragms, cervical caps, contraceptive gels, contraceptive sponges, and spermicides (foams... read more can reduce the risk of HPV infection and disorders related to HPV, such as genital warts and cervical cancer.
 Condoms may not completely eliminate the risk because HPV can infect areas that are not covered by the condom.

-Other general measures can also help prevent HPV infection (and other sexually transmitted diseases):
+Other general measures can also help prevent HPV infection (and other sexually transmitted infections):